fabiommendes/craftinginterpreters/book/the-lox-language.md

 Even the `init()` method gets <span name="init">inherited</span>.
 In practice, the subclass usually wants to define its own `init()` method too.
 But the original one also needs to be called so that the superclass can maintain its state.
-We need some way to call a method on our own *instance* without hitting our own *methods*.
+We need some way to call a method on our own _instance_ without hitting our own _methods_.

 <aside name="init">

-Lox is different from C++, Java, and C#, which do not inherit constructors, but similar to Smalltalk and Ruby, which do.
+Lox is different from C++, Python, and C#, which do not inherit constructors, but similar to Smalltalk and Ruby, which do.

 </aside>

-As in Java, you use `super` for that.
+Similarly as in Python, you use `super` for that.

 ```lox
 class Brunch < Breakfast {